-So what do you need to know about your club accounting as an investment club member?
+What do you need to know about your club accounting as an investment club member?
+First lets talk about your club assets and your club ownership.

 All accounting is based on a very simple equation.
 We call this the accounting equation.
 It states that the sum of your assets (what you own), is equal to the sum of your liabilities (what you owe) plus your owners equity. (what you can take away at the end of the day)